gutierrez-arcelus-lab/bcellactivation/README.md

     European ancestry;
 -   Among those, select individuals who are more heterozygous at SLE loci;
--   We will use the SLE loci reported by Langefeld et al. (2017);
+-   We will use the SLE loci reported by Bentham et al. (2015), Langefeld et al. (2017), and the TLR7 variant (see Teruel & Alarcon-Riquelme, 2016);
 -   Recruit these individuals to donate samples;
 -   Perform transcriptomic (ASE) and other analyses in multiple timepoints and stims;